Delik9999/CuratedPresentation/README.md

 - `libspecs.json` – primary product spec source (SKU, description, pricing, flags)
 - `libcoststockYYYYMMDD.json` – latest cost/stock snapshot (the loader grabs the alphabetically last file)
-- `products.json` – generated fallback derived from `libspecs.json`
-- `collections.json`
 - `dealers.json`
 - `selection.example.json`

-When Supabase is not configured, the data client first attempts to transform `libspecs.json` (+ the most recent `libcoststock*.json`) into the internal product model.
-If those files are absent it falls back to `products.json`.
+When Supabase is not configured, the data client transforms `libspecs.json` (+ the most recent `libcoststock*.json`) into the internal product and collection models on the fly.
 Updates to a selection will overwrite `selection.example.json` locally.

 Product imagery resolves to `https://libandco.com/cdn/shop/files/<SKU>.jpg?v=1734408335`, so any SKU present in `libspecs.json` will display automatically using that URL pattern.